PFC and PTFE

 Learn more about chemicals of concern in the textile industry.

-Working with a Sympatex® fabric in our Light Coats, it for us of special importance that these garments are completely PFTE-free and PFC-free (as are all our other garments).
-This includes the waterproof, breathable membrane included in the fabric, as well as the water-repellent impregnation ('DWR - durable water repellent') that is applied outside of the fabric to repel water on the surface.
+These kind of materials usually have a waterproof, breathable membrane included as a layer in the fabric, as well as the water-repellent impregnation ('DWR - durable water repellent') that is applied outside of the fabric to repel water on the surface.
 The membrane and the impregnation together achieve the desired performance.

 The amount of products on the market that are using PFC-free impregnations (DWR) is increasing.
 This is good news, however at the same time it has also diverted attention away from the fact and discussion that many garments also contain membranes based on the same chemistry.
 This refers to the use of PTFE, despite the availability of alternatives.
 The manufacturing and disposal of PTFE (polytetrafluoroethylene) may release again PFCs.
 Traces of PTFE can meanwhile be detected in the blood of every human.